taihouzhao/openai-proxy-docker/README.md

 # OpenAI Proxy Docker
-OpenAI API Proxy by Docker
+openai-proxy-docker provides an OpenAI API proxy server image by [Docker](https://hub.docker.com/r/shawnai/openai-proxy-docker)

 ## How to use